How likely are you to enter medical school based on your GPA and Interview scores?

 1. This represents only the University of Auckland.

-2. This does not include UCAT, as UCAT was introduced in Australasia only in 2019.
+2. The first table does not include UCAT, as UCAT was introduced in Australasia only in 2019.

-3. UMAT at Auckland was ridiculously unimportant, the UCAT is predicted to be significantly more important.
+3. UMAT at Auckland was ridiculously unimportant, the UCAT is significantly more important.

-- Safe GPA’s tends to be 8.5 or above.
-At these GPA’s, you only need to do average in your interview to be generally accepted.
+- Safe GPA’s used to be 8.5 or above.
+At these GPA’s, you only needed to do average in your interview to be generally accepted.
+Recently, the safe GPA is still around 8.5 but is closer to 8.75.

-- Unsafe GPA’s tends to be at 8.0 or below.
+- Unsafe GPA’s tended to be at 8.0 or below.
+Now it is at 8.25 or below.
 At these GPA’s, you need an excellent/perfect interview to be accepted and, regardless of the interview score, it is nearly guaranteed that you will be on the waiting list.

 - Rural entry tends to adjust the safe and unsafe boundaries by a variable amount, but it can be up to 0.75 GPA lower.